 Another reason your lights could be dimming unexpectedly is because the wiring throughout your home is outdated or insufficient to handle the amount of current it uses.
 When the electrical service has a demand for too much current, the voltage can drop, causing your lights to dim.
-Many older houses have this problem; they simply weren’t built to handle the electrical loads of today’s modern household, which typically feature many devices or appliances that all require large amounts of power.
+Many older houses have this problem; they simply weren’t built to handle the electrical loads of today’s modern household, which typically features many devices or appliances that all require large amounts of power.
 If this is the case, you may require new wiring or a new service – ask an electrician.

 Loose or Corroded Neutral Wire

 If the lights in your house are fluctuating between bright and dim, you could have a more serious problem on your hands.
 You might have a loose or corroded neutral wire in your circuit breaker.
 The circuit breaker contains three wires: the first is red or black (the “hot” wire) the second is white (the “neutral” wire) and the third is a green or bare (the “ground” wire) which is only used for safety purposes.
 The first two wires are responsible for providing power to your household circuit.
 The neutral wire simply provides a return path to earth ground in the electrical panel to complete the circuit.
 A broken neutral wire means that the return path to the electrical panel is incomplete, which can cause imbalances in the two main power wires.
 When your lights brighten they are receiving too much voltage, and when they are dimming, they are receiving too little.
 If this problem worsens, your electrical devices could end up receiving far too much or too little power and become damaged.
 Loose or bad connections are the major cause of fires and other safety hazards.
 Contact an electrician as soon as possible.

 Remember, these are just a few common reasons house lights go dim.
 There are, of course, a plethora of other possibilities.
 If you have continual trouble with dimming lights, always consult an electrician.